Application

 New Application of AeroDieCut: Braille-Embossed Medicine Boxes

-In this article, we introduce how AeroDieCut is used to produce Braille-embossed medicine boxes.
+This article explains how AeroDieCut is used to produce Braille-embossed medicine boxes.

 Paper Specification